-This is The Queue, where you ask us questions and sometimes the questions answer back.
+This is the Queue, where you ask us questions and we supply the answers.
+Quite.

-This is The Queue, where you ask us questions and we
+Oh, right, this is The Queue, where you ask us questions and we